rian300500/royal/README.md

 </table>
 ```

-**NOTE:** For data integrity reasons, `Royal::PointBalance` records are as marked readonly once persisted to the database.
-Modifying or removing existing balance records is not supported.
+**NOTE:** For data integrity purposes, the `owner`, `amount`, `balance`, and `sequence` attributes on `Royal::PointBalance` records are as marked readonly once persisted to the database.
+Modifying the fields or removing existing balance records is not supported.

 ## Concurrency and Locking